Potassium fluorosilicate: Natural occurrence

-Occurs naturally as Hiereatite, found in the Aeolian islands (Sicily/Italy).
-A hexagonal form Demartinite has also been found at the rim of volcanic fumaroles in the same islands.
+Occurs naturally as hiereatite, found in the Aeolian islands (Sicily, Italy).
+A hexagonal form demartinite has also been found at the rim of volcanic fumaroles in the same islands.

+The sea sponge Halichondria Moorei builds a skeleton of potassium fluorosilicate.

 Structure and properties

-According to analysis by (Loehlin, 1984) it has space group Fmm, with a0 = 0.8134 nm, V = 0.538.2 nm3 at 295K.
-The Si-F bond length is 0.1683 nm.
+According to analysis by Loehlin (1984), it has space group Fmm, with a0 = 0.8134 nm, V = 0.538.2 nm3 at 295 K. The Si-F bond length is 0.1683 nm.
 At high temperatures and pressures -beta and -gamma phases exist.

-Application
+Applications

 Potassium fluorosilicate has applications in porcelain manufacture, the preservation of timber, aluminium and magnesium smelting, and the manufacture of optical glass.

 Red phosphor

 When doped with potassium hexafluoromanganate(IV) (K2[MnF6]), a narrow band red phosphor is produced, emitting at around 630 nm.
 This substance has application improving the white light quality of white LEDs that use a blue emitting LED in combination with the yellow cerium doped yttrium aluminium garnet phosphor (YAG), Y3Al5O12:Ce(3+).

 Synthesis routes to the phosphor include co-crystallisation and co-precipitation.
 For example, K2[MnF6] in (40%) hydrofluoric acid with potassium fluoride can be mixed with SiO2|link=Silicon dioxide dissolved in (40%) hydrofluoric acid to co-precipitate the phosphor.

 The acronyms KSF or PSF are used for potassium fluorosilicate phosphors.